webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 code [RFC7235] if the JWT signature or its claims are invalid.

 The JWT MUST use a JSON Web Signature (JWS) [RFC7515].
-The signature MUST use elliptic curve digital signature (ECDSA) on the NIST P-256 curve [FIPS186].
+The signature MUST use ECDSA on the NIST P-256 curve [FIPS186], that is "ES256" [RFC7518].

+## Application Server Contact Information

+If the application server wishes to provide the JWT can include an "iss" (Issuer) claim.
+The "iss" claim MAY include a contact URI for the application server; either a "mailto:" (email) [RFC6068] or an "https:" [RFC2818] SHOULD be provided.

 ## Example